 A well conditioned volleyball team is one that uses a variety of ways to condition instead of performing the exact same routine over and over.
 Practicing serves, hits, sets, passes, dives, etc. are things that volleyball players do repeatedly, but to improve their skills they have to be challenged.
 It is hard to improve as a volleyball player doing the same things over and over while conditioning.
 This often leaves a number of the muscles neglected.
 The goal in conditioning is to be challenged so the players skills improve and they stay motivated with the drive to excel.

-Volleyball players need strength conditioning so they are able to maximize their force.
-The Myosource Kinetic Bands allow volleyball players to use their own body weight for strength conditioning.
-Volleyball players use their strength for stabilization in maximizing their power in every movement.
+Volleyball players need strength conditioning, as well as cardio conditioning, in order to maximize their athletic performance.
+The Myosource Kinetic Bands allow volleyball players to use their own body weight and force during strength training.

 The faster a volleyball player can move forward, back, and laterally depends on their ability to accelerate.

-Flexibility is important for volleyball players because of the variety of movements they perform.
 The more flexible a volley player is, the easier it is for them to perform at full range of motion.
-Quad, hip flexor, arm, toe touches, straddle stretches, and butterflies are just a few flexibility stretches for volleyball players.
+Quad, hip flexor, toe touches, straddle stretches, and butterflies are just a few flexibility stretches for volleyball players.

 Straddle Stretches: this exercise stretches a volleyball player’s ankles, quads, thighs, hips, back, abs, shoulders, and arms.

 All prices are in USD.